 What is a Budget?

-Budget is a financial plan of expected cash inflows and outflows that a business generates.
+A budget is a financial plan of expected cash inflows and outflows that a business generates.
 A sound budget guides the business managers regarding the funds at hand and effective spending of the same.
 Having a tight budgetary policy is indispensable for any organization that wants to succeed.
 Without one, a business might as well be shooting in the dark.
 It is what sets the boundaries for any organization.
 It represents the maximum financial resources at their disposal using which they must achieve all business targets.
+Let us see about the budget model in detail.

 Below mentioned is a suggestive budget template: